CSCI440Group17/CSCI440-Tutorial/index.md

 );
 ```
 ## Foreign Keys
 Foreign keys are used to link one table to another.
-It is a column in one table that stores the primary key of another table in order to access one specific, unique entry of another table.
+It is a column in one table that stores the primary key of the referenced table in order to access one specific, unique entry of that table.
 It is crucial that anytime a foreign key is inserted into a table, there has to be a corresponding key for the table it is attempting to reference.
 Incorrect insertions, as well as deletions from the referenced table could result in the destruction of that relationship.
 A good example of when to use this is with the patronus table referenced earlier.
 If we added a column for the ID of each entry, the wizard ID functions as solely a foreign key to access the name of the wizard who owns the patronus.
-This will make it easier to find a specific (wizard, patronus) pair, specifically if two wizards have the same patronus.
+This will make it easier to find a specific (wizard, patronus) pair, specifically if two wizards have the same patronus, like Harry and his father, James.

 #### Wizards